aten2001/CS6210-project1/memory/testcases/2/README.md

 ### The second stage

-1. All virtual machines free memory.
+1. All virtual machines free memory gradually.
 2. __Expected outcome__: all virtual machines give memory resources to host.